r1cdev/touchosc-reaktor-toybox-tp/README.md

 ### Virtual MIDI ports
-A virtual midi port in your computer is needed to communicate Reaktor with your DAW and do the necessary midi port configurations and routing.
-If you use the template with external gear, configure en Reaktor the MIDI ports interfaces you use.
+A virtual midi port in your computer is needed to communicate Reaktor with your DAW.
+You require to configure in Reaktor the virtual MIDI ports interfaces.
 On a PC you can use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) to create virtual ports.
 On a Mac, you can use the IAC bus to create any number of virtual MIDI buses.
 This driver can be activated in the Audio MIDI Setup Utility.

 ### Sync and takeover limitations